 As the old cultures recede in time, and as physical and linguistic traces of those cultures disappear, it seems fewer and fewer people are digging into history, immersing themselves in ancient cultures, and learning about ancient myths.

 The study of the Liberal Arts, the Humanities, is dwindling.
 Mass media tends to be sensational and fleeting.
 In the realm of mass media, memory of the distant past, and background and social-context, are secondary considerations.
 Much on the Internet is self-promotional.
-Education is more and more designed to prepare people for vocations, to manage and service systems -- not to question, modify, reject, and create belief-systems.
+Education is more and more designed to prepare people to for vocations and to manage systems -- not to question, modify, reject, and create systems.
 It seems most young people, and people in general, do not like to read or write for more than a minute or two.